Templates Demand Letters First-Party Property Damage Demand Letter - Missouri

 I. INTRODUCTION AND NATURE OF DEMAND

-This firm represents [CLIENT_NAME] ("our client") in connection with the above-referenced property damage insurance claim arising under Missouri law.
-This letter constitutes a formal demand for payment of all policy benefits owed for covered losses sustained at [PROPERTY_ADDRESS].
+This firm represents [CLIENT_NAME] ("our client" or "the Insured") in connection with the above-referenced first-party property insurance claim arising under the laws of the State of Missouri.
+On [__/__/____], our client's insured property located at [PROPERTY_ADDRESS] in [____________] County, Missouri sustained substantial damage from a covered peril.
+This letter constitutes a formal demand for prompt and full payment of all policy benefits owed, including building, contents, and additional living expense coverage.

 II.
 MISSOURI PROPERTY INSURANCE LAW